aheald-quadball/us-quadball-rulebook/rulebook.md

 A. If a hoop is dislodged and any of the following occur, play must be stopped.
 i.
-A broken hoop poses a threat to the safety of the players.
+A broken hoop poses a threat to the safety of the players. ii.

-ii.
 A broken hoop requires extra parts or an unusually long time to fix and the team defending that broken hoop is the offensive team.
 a.
-The head referee may wait for a lull in play to initiate this stoppage.
+The head referee may wait for a lull in play to initiate this stoppage. iii.

-iii.
 All three hoops in the same keeper zone are dislodged.
 B. Any dislodged hoops shall be reset to their proper positions during any stoppage.
 C. If play is not stopped for a dislodged hoop, it shall be fixed while play has moved away from the area.

-D. The quadball carrier may request play be stopped to fix an opponent’s dislodged hoop if the quadball carrier is in their own half of the player area and is not contacted by an opposing player.
+D. The Quadball carrier may request play be stopped to fix an opponent’s dislodged hoop if the Quadball carrier is in their own half of the player area and is not contacted by an opposing player.

 4.3.3.
 Dislodging, spinning, and resetting hoops

 A. Players may not reset their opponent’s dislodged hoops while their team is the offensive team.
 B. Players may not recklessly dislodge hoops.
 C. Players may not repeatedly dislodge hoops.
-D. A player may not move or alter a hoop to affect whether the quadball will pass through it.
+D. A player may not move or alter a hoop to affect whether the Quadball will pass through it.
 E. The above rules do not apply in the following instances:
 i.
-A hoop is unintentionally dislodged or moved by a thrown ball.

-ii.
-An offensive chaser dislodges a hoop while attempting a contested score.
+A hoop is unintentionally dislodged or moved by a thrown ball. ii.
+An offensive chaser dislodges a hoop while attempting a contested score. iii.

-iii.
 A player dislodges or moves a hoop as a result of their own physical interaction with an opposing player.
 F. If a player illegally dislodges a hoop while successfully attempting a goal, that goal shall not be negated by the penalty for dislodging the hoop.
 G. A player may not intentionally dislodge a hoop.

 ⚑ *Blue Card*—Illegally resetting an opponent’s hoop

 ⚑ *Blue Card*—Recklessly dislodging a hoop

-⚑ *Blue Card*—Recklessly moving hoops in the quadball’s path
+⚑ *Blue Card*—Recklessly moving hoops in the Quadball’s path

 ⚑ *Yellow Card*—Repeatedly dislodging a hoop

 ⚑ *Red Card*—Intentionally dislodging a hoop

-⚑ *Red Card*—Intentionally moving or altering a hoop to affect whether the quadball will pass through it
+⚑ *Red Card*—Intentionally moving or altering a hoop to affect whether the Quadball will pass through it

 **4.4.
 THE FLAG CATCH**

 4.4.1.
 The flag catch

 Thirty-five points are scored for a team that caught the flag after the catch is confirmed good. and the period ends if the catch is confirmed as good.

 A. A flag catch is confirmed when all of the following are true:
 i.
-A seeker has detached the flag from the flag runner and holds sole possession of the flag during the instant that it is separated from the flag runner.
+A seeker has detached the flag from the flag runner and holds sole possession of the flag during the instant that it is separated from the flag runner. ii.

-ii.
 The flag was securely attached to the shorts of the flag runner before the catch.
 iii.
 The flag runner was not down at the time of the catch (See: 8.4.1.
 Down flag runner).
 iv.
 The seeker did not catch the flag after committing a foul resulting in a back to hoops penalty, penalty card, or ejection and the time that penalty was administered.
 v.
-The catch did not occur between a foul resulting in a red card, a yellow card, or a turnover by any member of the scoring team and the time the penalty was administered.
+The catch did not occur between a foul resulting in a red card, a yellow card, or a turnover by any member of the scoring team and the time the penalty was administered. vi.

-vi.
 The flag was not physically impeded by any game official or member of the catching team in a way that may have contributed to the catch.
 a.
 Physical impediments caused solely by the actions listed under 6.3.1.A.
 (Seeker interactions with the flag runner) shall be ignored, if those actions were executed legally by the seeker. vii.
-The seeker was not knocked out at the time of the catch.
+The seeker was not knocked out at the time of the catch. viii.

-viii.
 The seekers did not simultaneously remove the flag from the flag runner. ix.
 Play was not stopped when the flag was caught.